BXS-Archipelago/far-east-cc-ms4/Testing.md

 - Landing page latest Blogs links
     - Links repaired and now work successfully

-- Gallery photos open in new page
+- Gallery photos open in new page - successfull

+---
 ---

 #### Testing Admin pages from addresses while not logged in.